Open Access

 What are we doing this year?

-In addition, the minigames and puzzles that we produced during 2021 are still available, if anyone wants to give them a go!
+We have a selection of minigames and puzzles that we produced for Open Access Week 2021.
+These are still available, if anyone wants to give them a go!

 If you have any questions or would like to talk more with us about Open Access and other related topics, just get in touch.